CubePilot/cubepilot-docs/here-3/here-3-manual.md

 ![](../.gitbook/assets/gu-jian-en%20%281%29.png)

-After successful loading, select the autopilot COM port with 115200 baud rate and click "connect" at the right-top corner.
-Go to "Initial Setup - Optional Hardware - UAVCAN", click "SLCan Mode CAN1".
+After successful loading, select the autopilot SLCAN COM port with 115200 baud rate and on CubeOrange DONT Connect, CubeBlack Connect and then Go to "Initial Setup - Optional Hardware - UAVCAN", click "SLCan Mode CAN1".

 ![](../.gitbook/assets/canen%20%281%29.png)